Live updates: Federal jury verdict sides with OpenAI's Altman over Elon Musk

 8:41 a.m.

-8:54AM Sam Altman, CEO and Co-founder, OpenAI sworn in for testimony after Bret Taylor, OpenAI Board Chair finishes testimony.
+8:54AM Sam Altman, CEO and Co-founder, OpenAI was sworn in for testimony after Bret Taylor, OpenAI Board Chair finishes testimony.

-OpenAI's attorney Bill Savitt said he wanted to open with a direct question:
+OpenAI's attorney, Bill Savitt, said he wanted to open with a direct question:

-OpenAI attorney: "You have been accused of stealing a charity Mr. Altman.
+OpenAI attorney: "You have been accused of stealing a charity, Mr. Altman.
 What is your response to that?"

 Altman: "It feels difficult to even wrap my head around that framing...we created the largest or one of the largest charities in the world.
 I think this foundation is now doing incredible work..."